love2d-community/awesome-love2d/ReadMe.md

 * [LoveDos](https://github.com/rxi/lovedos) - A Lua framework for 2D DOS games, implementing a subset of the LÖVE API
 * [LovePotion](https://github.com/VideahGams/LovePotion) - Unofficial work-in-progress implementation of the LÖVE API for 3DS Homebrew
+* [punchdrunk](https://github.com/TannerRogalsky/punchdrunk) - An attempt to replicate the LÖVE API in the browser using moonshine

 ## Serialization